-Once your MX4m basic installation is complete, you can make a recording to ensure that the MX4m is multiplexing properly with your VCR.
-If the MX4m is multiplexing faster than the VCR during recording, cameras will be dropped during playback.
-If the MX4m is multiplexing slower than the VCR during recording, then cameras will be repeated in several recorded frames during playback.
-The closer the rates are the fewer occurrences there will be of dropping or repeating cameras.
+Once your SX4m basic installation is complete, you can make a recording to ensure that the SX4m is multiplexing properly with your VCR.
+If is is multiplexing faster than the VCR during recording, cameras will be dropped during playback.
+If it is multiplexing slower than the VCR during recording, then cameras will be repeated in several recorded frames during playback.
+The closer the rates are the fewer occurrences of dropped or repeating cameras.
 When performing these tests, be sure that all camera priorities are set to the default value (High Priority) and alarms are off.